garysweaver/irie/README.md

 #### Controller: Advanced Configuration

 In the controller for advanced configuration you can set a variety of class attributes with `self.something = ...` in the body of your controller to set model class, variable names, messages, etc. Take a look at the class_attribute definitions in `lib/restful_json/controller.rb`.

-### What happens in your models

-Nothing you need to do other than normal stuff, and strong_parameters means no more mass assignment security stuff like attr_accessible or attr_protected.

-It does this in a railtie:

-    # ActiveRecord::Base gets new behavior
-    include RestfulJson::Model

-Which in turn just does this for now for strong_parameters:

-    include ::ActiveModel::ForbiddenAttributesProtection

 ### What a restful_json controller looks like and what it does